Park Hyatt Marrakech Now Open (Finally!)

 Bottom line

-The Park Hyatt Marrakech has finally opened as of late 2023.
-This property was first announced over 15 years ago, so it’s nice to see that it finally opened.
-I’m looking forward to checking out this hotel, as it’s great to have a luxury points property in Marrakech.
+The Park Hyatt Marrakech has opened its doors as of July 2024.
+This property was first announced over 15 years ago, so this is one of the more drawn out hotel openings we’ve seen.
+I’m looking forward to checking out this hotel (out of curiosity, if anything else), as it’s great to have a luxury points property in Marrakech.
 Between this and the recent opening of the St. Regis Tamuda Bay, I think we probably now have our two best points hotels in Morocco.

 What do you make of the Park Hyatt Marrakech?
 Do you plan on visiting?